20 time-saving tips

 Healthcare form templates ✅ Yes ❌ No

-Electronic form signatures ✅ Yes ❌ No
+Electronic form signatures ✅ Optional ❌ No

 Personalized support ✅ Yes (phone, email, live chat) Standard Support